Primal therapy: Format and process

 The overall strategy of primal therapy has hardly changed from the early days.
 The therapy begins with an intensive three weeks of fifteen open-ended sessions with one therapist.
 After this, the patient joins group meetings with other patients and therapists once or twice a week for as long as is needed.
 Private sessions are still available, though not every day.
 The length of time needed in formal therapy varies from person to person.

 Primal

 As a noun or a verb, the word primal denotes the reliving of an early painful feeling.
 A complete primal has been found, according to Janov and Holden, to be marked by a "pre-primal" rise in vital signs such as pulse, core body temperature, and blood pressure leading up to the feeling experience and then a falling off of those vital signs to a more normal level than where they began.
-After the primal ("post-primal"), Janov claims the patient will be flooded with his own insights.
+After the primal ("post-primal"), Janov claimed the patient will be flooded with his own insights.